benbotto/test-repo/README.md

           servicePort: 80
 ```

 The `kubernetes.io/ingress-class` annotation says explicitly that we'll be using the nginx controller.
 We're using plain HTTP, so we don't want to redirect traffic to HTTPS or use HTTP strict transport security (HTST).
 Hence, we've disabled `nginx.ingress.kubernetes.io/ssl-redirect` and `ingress.kubernetes.io/hsts`.
-(Note that the nginx controller [requires annotation values to be strings](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md), hence the quoted `false`.)
+(Note that the nginx controller [requires annotation values to be strings](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md), that's why `false` is quoted.)
 As far as rule specifications, we're simply sending all traffic to our API backend on port 80, per our service definition.

 We need to enable the ingress addon in Minikube.